 Okay.

-They had they had snipers on the roof.
+A week ago, they had snipers on the roof.

 I know people want me to say that, but I'm just saying.

-Ah, just burn it to the ground.
+Just burn it to the ground.

-They're peaceful though.
+They're peaceful, though.

 Unbelievable.

-Um, these politicians have run, and I'm just this this now, we need to focus in like laser beams here.
+And I'm just, this now, we need to focus in like laser beams here because this is the future.

-Now we give now we have the anarchists.
+Now we have the anarchists.

 Now they've taken over part of one of our great cities, Seattle.